 How long does it take to fit a kitchen myself?

 The amount of time it will take you to fit your own kitchen will hugely depend on factors including the size of the kitchen, the number of kitchen units being fitted and the complexity of the changes you are making to your kitchen.

-On average, it takes a kitchen fitter anywhere between 2 – 5 days to install a new kitchen.
-As an amateur, you are likely to find this may take a little longer – so do prepare for your kitchen to be out of action for some time.
+On average, it takes a kitchen fitter anywhere between 2-5 days to install a new kitchen.
+Amateurs are likely to take a little longer – so prepare for your kitchen to be out of action for some time.

 When should I choose a professional to fit my new kitchen?